rileywheadon/poll-app/README.md

 - `/templates` contains the [Jinja2](https://jinja.palletsprojects.com/en/stable/) templates used to generate the app
 - `/static` contains static files (i.e. images, the logo, etc.)
 - `/results` contains database queries for getting poll results
-- `authentication.py` sets up user authentication with Auth0
+- `auth.py` sets up the user authentication blueprint with Auth0
+- `poll.py` implements the main HTTP routes used by users
+- `admin.py` implements additional HTTP routes for the administrator
-- `models.py` contains the database schema implemented in SQLAlchemy
+- `db.py` creates a database connection with the SQLite3 database
 - `responses.py` updates the database when the user responds to a poll
-- `routes.py` defines HTTP endpoints (where the client interacts with the server)
+- `results.py` queries the database to get results when the user views a poll

 ## Setup Instructions